 Yes.
 Turkey is a large and diversified country with a variety of scenery ranging from mountains to salt flats to the Mediterranean Sea’s deep blue.
 It’s bright, it’s rich in history and mythology, and it’s just stunning.
 It’s also a fascinating blend of Eastern and Western culture and traditions.
 With their massive shopping malls and supermarkets, worldwide coffee shops, and modern women’s fashion, it’s more evident in major cities.
 Turkish folks are extremely warm and welcoming.
 Locals working in shops and restaurants in most tourist destinations are multilingual.
 They can speak English, German, French, and Russian fluently.
 You will be much more appreciated if you can acquire some basic conversational Turkish.
 In general, you will find Turkey exotic.
 In comparison to major western countries, living in Turkey is calmer and less stressful.

-There is a number of uncertified and untrained plumbers, electricians, builders, plasterers, tilers in the construction industry.
-However other expats might provide you with references and recommendations. for trustworthy service options
+There are several uncertified and untrained plumbers, electricians, builders, plasterers, tilers in the construction industry.
+However other ex-pats might provide you with references and recommendations. for trustworthy service options